Genlight/wAVL-trees/docs/Problem description_Tick.md

 tUnionL x n (Tick s l) r = Tick s (Tree x n l r)
 ```

-But this seems to violate some more things especially your safety predicate, Def.
-5.2 from the white paper "Liquidate Your Assets" [1].
+But this seems to violate some more things especially a safety predicate, Def.
+5.2 in the white paper "Liquidate Your Assets" [1].

 # second try, using the "LList" approach
-The following approach are written down in [PotentialAnalysis_WAVL_2.hs](src/PotentialAnalysis_WAVL_2.hs)
+The following approach is written down in [PotentialAnalysis_WAVL_2.hs](src/PotentialAnalysis_WAVL_2.hs)

 The problem of "tUnionL" led me to believe that I needed something else.
 After coming across the section of "Refined Lazy Lists"  i thought i could make it work with the "LList" approach.

-I tried to use the approach Niki wrote in the white paper [1], i.e. using a data type with the Tick type:
+I tried to use the approach Niki wrote in her white paper [1], i.e. using a data type with the Tick type:

 ```haskell
 {-@ data Tree [rk] a = Nil | Tree { val :: a,